Data-intrinsic approximation in metric spaces: Computation of the discrete modulus of continuity

 We note that finding an optimal coarsening corresponds to the \emph{set cover problem}, which is well known to be NP-hard.
 It has been subject to intense research efforts for polynomial approximation algorithms and we refer to \cite{KV2018,Vaz2001} for reviews.
 A particular greedy strategy from \cite{Chv1979} for its approximate solution is given in \Cref{alg:greedycovering}.

 An efficient implementation of \Cref{alg:greedycovering} based on boolean lists requires only a single precomputation of the sets $S_j$, see, for example, \cite{Bau2022}.
 The number of steps performed by the greedy strategy is $N'$.
-Hence, the algorithm has cost $\calO(N\cdot N')$.
 Moreover, it returns an